Chart Color Schemes

 Altona features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.6% of all households, including 27.8% couples with children, 26.9% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 34.4%, with lone person households at 32.1% and group households comprising 2.3%.
-The median household size is 2.3 people, smaller than the Greater Melbourne average of 2.6.
+Family households constitute 65.6% of all households, including 27.8% couples with children, 26.9% couples without children, and 9.8% single parent families.
+Non-family households account for the remaining 34.4%, with lone person households making up 32.1% and group households comprising 2.3%.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households